 - For how long does the course last (access time limit to the course)?

-Based on the above criteria, I identified 7 online real estate course providers that more or less cover all the states.
+Based on the above criteria, I identified seven online real estate course providers that more or less cover all the states.

-Below I added a nice overview table that will show you how each of the providers compares to the different criteria.
+Below I added a nice overview table showing how each provider compares to the criteria.